expander-dcn/expander-dcn.github.io/README.md

   * Proposes a routing scheme for expanders, called Hybrid: packets of a flow are sent over shortest paths with ECMP until they hit a certain threshold of bytes sent, after which they are forwarded with Valiant Load Balancing (VLB) which redirects traffic through a random intermediate point to ensure a good spread of traffic across paths.

 * **[Starfish: A Topology-Routing Co-Design for Small-Scale Data Centers](https://www.usenix.org/conference/nsdi26/presentation/zhou-starfish).** Anchengcheng Zhou, Vipul Harsh, Sangeetha Abdu Jyothi, Maria Apostolaki, and P. Brighten Godfrey.
 23rd USENIX Symposium on Networked Systems Design and Implementation (NSDI), May 2026.
 (Prior version: [Spineless Data Centers](https://dl.acm.org/doi/10.1145/3422604.3425945) in HotNets 2020.)
-  * Shows that leaf-spine is suboptimal for throughput, with flat networks including Jellyfish and the new DRing topology achieving >50% higher throughput.
-Past work had focused on improving larger 3-tier Clos networks (fat trees), rather than leaf-spine which is used commonly in smaller data centers.
-  * Introduces the DRing topology, which has a simple regular deterministic structure that may ease wiring, and performs as well as Jellyfish and sometimes better at small scale.
+  * Introduces the DRing topology, which has a simple regular deterministic structure that may ease wiring, and at small scale, performs as well as Jellyfish and sometimes better.
 DRing does not perform well at high scale, illustrating that small-scale topology design offers new design points.
   * Introduces a practical routing scheme for flat networks including Jellyfish and DRing, easily implementable with standard switch features (BGP and VRFs) that performs well when used with ECMP and better with centrally-optimized weights.
+  * Shows that leaf-spine is suboptimal for throughput, with flat networks including Jellyfish and DRing achieving >50% higher throughput.
+Past work had focused on improving larger 3-tier Clos networks (fat trees), rather than leaf-spine which is used commonly in smaller data centers.

 * **[RNG: Flat Datacenter Networks at Scale](https://arxiv.org/abs/2604.15261).** Giacomo Bernardi, Ratul Mahajan, C. Seshadhri, Enrico Carlesso, Chinchu Merine Joseph, Saurabh Kumar, Pavan Manikonda, Luiza Popa, Randy Ram, Steven Robinson, Elizabeth Tennent. arXiv, May 2026.
   * Describes the first production deployment of random graphs (also the first deployment of any expander based data center) at Amazon Web Services, where it is "now the default datacenter network for most workloads at Amazon"